zaidsutar2151/Google_drive_clone/README.md

 # Google_drive_clone
-I have created google drive clone using html and css
+Google drive clone this clone of google using html and css